Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Intel i7 8700k at 5.2GHz- 10.83 seconds

 What is better is the civilization VI AI turn time test.
-The overclocked 8700k is a whole second faster in the more AI-centric benchmark.
-So, if you care about grabbing the highest frequency numbers, then the core i7 still has the edge, but really it is then more about bragging rights than anything genuine performance lift in most games.
+The overclocked intel core i7 8700k is a whole second faster in the more AI-centric benchmark.
+So, if you care about grabbing the highest frequency numbers, then the intel core i7 8700k still has the edge, but really it is then more about bragging rights than anything genuine performance lift in most games.

 AMD’s Ryzen 7 2700x is a mighty impressively chip.
 It fixes the main issues people had with the original Ryzen processors, and are now giving us the CPU’s full power more of the time, and that means it is far more competitive against Intel’s finest coffee lake processor.
 And it was able to do it for a lot less cash too.